Gaguchi/django_multivendor/LLM_DOCUMENTATION.md

 1. All services run locally on different ports
 2. Cloudflare tunnel exposes them via subdomains
-3. Real HTTPS URLs for testing OAuth and webhooks
+3. Real HTTPS URLs for testing on mobile devices
 4. No need for port forwarding or ngrok

 **File Structure for Cloudflare Setup**: